shadowimp/python-is-all-you-need/cheat-sheet/sql-is-all-you-need.md

 Truncate table Address
 Insert into Address(AddressId ,PersonId , City , State) value ( '1', '2','New York City', 'New York' )
 ```
-The TRUNCATE TABLE statement is used to remove all records from a table in MySQL.
-It performs the same function as a DELETE statement without a WHERE clause.

 ### question:
 Write a SQL query for a report that provides the following information for each person in the Person table, regardless if there is an address for each of those people: FirstName, LastName, City, State